amirparsadd/compocompo/README.md

 # CompoCompo - Docker Compose As Code
-CompoCompo is a tool to write code and compile it into a docker compose file.
+CompoCompo is a tool to write code and transpile it into a docker compose file.